Encyclopedia Britannica

 Main Storyline

-How to get along with others, how to deal with dissent.
+How to get along with others?

 "Even if you didn't do those pranks, I would still let you read to Mrs. Du Boss to accompany her because I want you to take a good look at her.
 This is the bravest person I have ever seen.
 What did she explain? called the real courage. courage gas on hand is not a man with a gun. courage is when you embark on the field before you know you will be Tongzou meal, but you still on the field, and no matter what happens, you Persevere till the end.
 Most of the time you will fail, but sometimes, you will also succeed."